molmod/openmm-tutorial-msbs/setup_on_your_laptop.md

 To run OpenMM simulations on your laptop, we will work with a standardized Python environment, Anaconda, which is supported on all major operating systems.

-Some of the more specialized packages (required for tutorial 07) are only used on Unix systems (Linux and macOS) by researchers in the field, and these have poor support on Windows.
+Some of the more specialized packages (required for tutorial `07_ligands`) are only used on Unix systems (Linux and macOS) by researchers in the field, and these have poor support on Windows.
 Luckily, on Windows 10, Microsoft distributes the Windows Subsystem for Linux 2 (WSL2), as of a May 2019.
-This allows you to run Linux inside your Windows operating system, giving you access to a small-scale version the software environment used on high-performance cluster.
+This allows you to run Linux inside your Windows operating system, giving you access to a small-scale version the software environment used on the high-performance cluster.
 More details can be found in the [Official WSL installation instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 For this course, WSL2 is optional and left to those interested in a little extra hacking.

+:warning: **As of May 2022, installation of OpenMM on Windows seems to be broken.**

 Take the following steps: